Teskedsgubben/MiroSimulint/README.md

 ### The Program

 When the program starts, the program runs for few seconds and then pauses.
 This is so the lander can settle in to the launcher and allows you to find an epic camera angle before launching.
 You can then press SPACE to resume and release the launcher.

-You will have a target that the launcher is supposed to hit
+You will have a target that the launcher is supposed to hit.

 ### The Camera